-People with goals achieve more and are more successful — a lot more successful — than peers without them, whether they’re scientists, students, or corporate execs.
+People with goals or OKRs (Objectives and Key Results) achieve more and are more successful — a lot more successful — than peers without them, whether they’re scientists, students, or corporate execs.
 Organizations whose employees are actively engaged in goal achievement have 3x greater operating margins in any given year than companies with lower engagement levels.

 Instead of trying to read your mind, members of your organization know what to focus on and how they’re measured; their decision quality improves and managers spend less time reacting and recovering from ill-informed choices.